100 Level Courses:

 COMM 211: Presentational Speaking.
 3 hours.

 Principles and practice of effective oral communication.
-This course focuses on researching, composing, and delivering formal and informal speeches and presentations.
-Topics include ethics and public speaking, listening, research, analyzing and adapting to audiences, message construction, outlining, delivery of messages, effective use of visual aids, and critically evaluating public address.
+This course focuses on researching, composing and delivering formal and informal presentations.
+Topics include ethics and public speaking, listening, research, analyzing and adapting to audiences, message construction, outlining, delivery of message, effective use of visual aids and critically evaluating public address.
 The course emphasizes informative and persuasive speaking.
-Designed for students who seek to improve speaking and critical thinking skills.
+Designed for students who seek speaking and critical thinking skills.

 COMM 215: Foundations of Communication.
 3 hours.

 Introduction to the fundamental questions, methods and theories that define the communication discipline and communication professions.
 Students also will survey approaches to the study of interpersonal relationships, organizational dynamics, public discourse, mass media and cultural criticism as well as the history and development of the communication field.
 This introduction will help students make informed decisions about the focus and trajectory of their study and career.

 Provides a writing foundation for multiple disciplines, including print journalism, broadcasting, web and public relations.
 Students will learn about compiling information effectively for audiences and presenting content through social media.